-Their FALL 2017 tour will include over 50 shows in 35 Cities accross the US.
+Their 2018 tour dates will include over 150 shows in 35 Cities accross the US.
 Evidence of the road can be found in everything the band does, much of who the band is today is informed by where they’ve been and what they’ve seen.
 For GOODING, touring is where they feel most at home, even when it hasn’t been the most inviting:

 “We have paid our dues with stolen gear, vans breaking down and catching fire, cooking ramen in the coffee pot at motel 6, all night drives through black ice and tornados, shows with broken bones, no sleep, no clean clothes… each and every setback just made us more of a family.
 A real band was made to play live on the road and this extended family has tested its mettle and found it can get through anything together.” – Gooding

 In recent years, GOODING have made a habit of giving back to the communities that they encounter on tour.
 They donated 17 shows to Military Bases and Walter Reed Hospital, and in turn were honored with a private tour of the White House.
-Inspired by their work with Quincy Jones as part of Operation HOPE, they recently helped create Funding the Future LIVE (FTFL), a non-profit charitable organization that teaches kids the importance of financial literacy and discusses predatory lending and income inequality.
-This fall GOODING will combine their tourwith FTFL’s dates, extending their reach across the country and increasing the number of days on the road—and that’s just the way they like it.
+Inspired by their work with JOhn Hope Bryant as part of Operation HOPE, they recently helped create Funding the Future LIVE (FTFL), a non-profit charitable organization that teaches kids the importance of financial literacy and discusses predatory lending and leveling the playing field for all students.
+They have reached over 140,000 kids so far and they hope to visit over 100 schools this year alone.